TL;DR

 Attribution.
 Stripe has no audit log for which process used your API key.
 1Password does.
 Every credential access by the service account is logged — which item, when, from which workflow.

 Rotation without workflow changes.
-Rotate the OpenAI key in the vault.
+Rotate the Stripe key in the vault.
 Every workflow that references it picks up the new value automatically.
 No updating GitHub secrets.
 No redeploying anything.

 None of this requires Unified Access.
 It works today on a personal 1Password account with the existing CLI.